czer323/TidyArr/readme.md

 TidyArr is a Python script that helps you manage your torrents in qBittorrent.
 It works with Radarr and Sonarr to remove torrents that are not actively downloading.
 When TidyArr identifies an inactive torrent, it will tell Radarr or Sonarr that the item has failed.
 If Radarr or Sonarr is set up to redownload a new torrent when an item fails, it will do so.

 Inactive torrents are defined as items that are not actively downloading.
-We use conditions to check for these items and use weighted scoring and a snowball effect to determine which items should be removed.
+We use conditions to check for these items and use weighted scoring and exponential growth/decay to determine which items should be removed.

 ### Developer Notes